anushrx8/VSD_TCL_WORKSHOP/README.md

 __create script for OpenTimer and run STA analysis followed by generation of Quality of Results (QoR)__

 _An introduction to procs_
-  - To generate a script for OpenTimer I will be making use of procs.
-Procs are an external tcl file that performs an operation specified in it when sourced to the main tcl file.
-It works similarly to how a function works in Python Programming.
-An example of a proc would be read_liberty <args> where options _like -lib, -late, -early and /or <filename>_ can be passed as an argument to the proc.
-Once the proc is sourced in the main tcl script the read_liberty command will be executed by referring to the proc and mapping the arguments to the external tcl script(proc script).
-At the end of the proc command, the main tcl script will be left with the output of the proc.
+  - To generate a script for OpenTimer, procs will be used.
+Procs are like functions in Python and are stored in an external tcl file.
+When sourced to the main tcl file, they perform a specified operation.
+One example of a proc is read_liberty, which takes options like -lib, -late, -early, and/or as arguments.
+By sourcing the proc in the main tcl script and mapping the arguments to the external tcl script, the read_liberty command is executed.
+The output of the proc is then available in the main tcl script.

 __work in progress__